michelcrypt4d4mus/pdfalyzer/README.md

 **Troubleshooting the installation**
 1. If you encounter an error building the python `cryptography` package check your `pip` version (`pip --version`).
 If it's less than 22.0, upgrade `pip` with `pip install --upgrade pip`.
-2. On linux if you encounter an error building `wheel` or `cffi`, you may need to install some packages like a compiler for the `rust` language or some SSL libraries. `sudo apt-get install build-essential libssl-dev libffi-dev rustc` may help.
+2. On linux if you encounter an error building `wheel` or `cffi` you may need to install some packages like a compiler for the `rust` language or some SSL libraries. `sudo apt-get install build-essential libssl-dev libffi-dev rustc` may help.

 ### Installing Didier Stevens's PDF Analysis Tools
 Stevens's tools provide comprehensive info about the contents of a PDF, are guaranteed not to trigger the rendering of any malicious content (especially `pdfid.py`), and have been battle tested for well over a decade.
 It would probably be a good idea to analyze your PDF with his tools before you start working with this one.